jonascarpay/alloy/README.md

   - [x] fix precedence issue (`builtins.fix (self: 0)` fails)
 - [ ] step 3
   - [ ] figure out step 3
+  - [x] recursion but properly
+    - implementation should be pretty easy, but it would require turning `let` into more than syntactic sugar
 - [ ] eventually
   - [ ] RTExpr values/syntax?
     - in `plusEqual = l: r: {l = l+r;}` `r` should be able to be an expression without this having to be a bona fide function